sravani-gadey/cdp-trial-patterns/opendatalakehouse/03_predict.md

 ## Lab 1 - Explore Machine Learning AMP Project

-1. Open CML `Canceled Flight Prediction` project Overview page in the left nav click on Overview.
+1. In your CML workspace, within the **Canceled Flight Prediction** project, click `Overview` in the left navigation menu.

     ![CML_Overview_left_nav.png](images/CML_Overview_left_nav.png)

-    - If you not able to find it , you can always go back to the CDP Home Page by clicking the bento menu icon in the top left corner, clicking on Home, selecting the `Machine Learning` tile, clicking on the Workspace available on your Machine Learning page (found under the `Workspace` column), find and select the `Canceled Flight Prediction` project tile.
+    - Note: If you are having trouble finding it, you can always go back to the CDP Home Page by clicking the bento menu icon in the top left corner, clicking on Home, selecting the `Machine Learning` tile, clicking on the Workspace available on your Machine Learning page (found under the `Workspace` column), find and select the `Canceled Flight Prediction` project tile.

     ![Screen_Shot_2023_04_24_at_11_33_56_PM.png](images/Screen_Shot_2023_04_24_at_11_33_56_PM.png)